CurtLH/network_viz/network_viz.md

 # Ego Network Visualization

 This is my personal network.
-You can click and drag things around.
+You can click and drag nodes around.
+You can also hover over nodes to reveal their name.

 <style>